Wilbertz/Sudoku-Solver/README.md

 ## Installation <a name="installation"></a>

-This project used Python 3.7.
+This project uses Python 3.7.

 ## Project Motivaton <a name="motivation"></a>